owenlo/Covid19-ContactTracing-Python/README.md

 # Covid19-ContactTracing-Python

+UPDATE: Please note that with the release of v1.1 of the Crypto Specifications (https://covid19-static.cdn-apple.com/applications/covid19/current/static/contact-tracing/pdf/ExposureNotification-CryptographySpecificationv1.1.pdf) this implementation is now outdated.
+AES has replaced the HMAC function in v1.1.

 An example implementation of the Covid-19 Contact Tracing concept proposed by Apple/Google.

 A demo of the code is available at  [https://repl.it/@owenlo/Covid19-ContactTracing-Simulation](https://repl.it/@owenlo/Covid19-ContactTracing-Simulation)